hawa1222/real-time-data-processing/README.md

 8. Configure the Grafana dashboard:

    - The MySQL data source should be automatically configured based on the `datasource.yml` file.
-   - The default dashboard for visualizing stock data should be imported automatically based on the `stock_data_dashboard.json` file.
+   - The default dashboard for visualising stock data should be imported automatically based on the `stock_data_dashboard.json` file.

 ## Project Architecture